ubi-naist/git-workshop/README.md

 # git-workshop
-This repository is used git workshop on May 22 (Tue), 2018.
+This repository is used git workshop on May 31 (Thu), 2018.